How To Fix 0x0000000A Error

 Method 3 – Remove Any Hardware and Adapters

-- Remove all adapters and disconnect all hardware devices that are not required to start the computer or to install Windows.
+- Remove all adapters and disconnect all hardware or software devices that are not required to start the computer or to install Windows.
 This includes the following adapters and devices:

 - SCSI devices